Sarah Churchill, Duchess of Marlborough: Wavering influence

-Fall from grace

-Abigail Masham: political rival
+Abigail Masham

-The Duchess of Marlborough had previously introduced her impoverished cousin, then known as Abigail Hill, to court, with the intention of finding a role for her.
-Abigail, the eldest daughter of the Duchess's aunt, Elizabeth Hill (Jennings), was working as a servant to Sir John Rivers of Kent when the Duchess first learned of her existence.
+The Duchess had previously introduced her impoverished cousin, then known as Abigail Hill, to court, with the intention of finding a role for her.
+Abigail, the eldest daughter of the Duchess's aunt Elizabeth Hill (née Jennings), was working as a servant to Sir John Rivers of Kent when the Duchess first learned of her existence.
 Because the Duchess's grandfather Sir John Jennings had fathered twenty-two children, she had a multitude of cousins and did not know them all.
 Out of kindness and a sense of family solidarity, she gave Abigail Hill employment within her own household at St Albans, and after a tenure of satisfactory service, Hill was made a Lady of the Bedchamber to Queen Anne in 1704.
 The Duchess later claimed in her memoirs that she had raised Hill "in all regards as a sister", though there were implications that she only assisted her cousin out of embarrassment of her difficult circumstances.

 Hill was also a second cousin, on her father's side, to the Tory leader Robert Harley, later first Earl of Oxford and Mortimer.
 Flattering, subtle and retiring, Hill was the complete opposite of the Duchess of Marlborough, who was dominating, blunt and scathing.
 During the Duchess's frequent absences from court, Hill and Anne grew close.
 Not only was Hill happy to give the Queen the kindness and compassion that Anne had longed for from the Duchess, she also never pressured the Queen about politics.
-Anne responded with pathos to Hill's flattery and charm.
+Anne responded to Hill's flattery and charm.
 She was present at Hill's secret wedding, in 1707, to Samuel Masham, groom of the bedchamber to Prince George, without the Duchess's knowledge.

-The Duchess was completely oblivious to any friendship between Anne and Abigail Masham and was therefore surprised when she discovered that Abigail frequently saw the Queen in private.
+The Duchess was completely oblivious to any friendship between Anne and Masham and was therefore surprised when she discovered that Masham frequently saw the Queen in private.
 The Duchess found out about Masham's marriage several months after it had occurred and immediately went to see Anne with the intention of informing her of the event.
 It was at that interview that Anne let slip that she had begged Masham to tell the Duchess of the marriage, and the Duchess became suspicious about what had really happened.
 After questioning servants and the Royal Household for a week about Masham's marriage, the Duchess discovered that the Queen had been present and had given Abigail a dowry of £2,000 from the Privy Purse.
 That proved to the Duchess that Anne was duplicitous.
 Despite being Keeper of the Privy Purse, the Duchess had been unaware of any such payment.